sangeethnandakumar/Twileloop.SessionGuard/document.md

 ### Step 1
 A session controls your state.
-Define a readonly private variable to declare a session
+Define a read-only private variable to declare a session

 ```csharp
 //Step 1: Initialize session